Diet vs. Exercise: What’s More Important?

 I’m not going to launch into this long list of reasons why nutrition is important.
 But I will summarize in brief.

-- Reduced risk of many chronic diseases: type 2 diabetes, heart disease, hypertension, osteoporosis, some cancers et al.
+- Reduced risk of many chronic diseases: type 2 diabetes, heart disease, liver disease, kidney disease, hypertension, osteoporosis, some cancers et al.

 - Maintenance of a healthy weight